Student's Rights and Responsibilities For Financial Aid

 Waiver of Good Academic Standing Requirements

 Academically proficient students who experience a “bad semester” can apply for a waiver, which permits a student to receive a “state award” the semester immediately following the one in which the student failed to meet program pursuit and/or academic progress standards.
-The waiver can only be granted once and is only approved if a student can demonstrate and document unusual or extraordinary circumstances e.g., death of family member, personal tragedy or illness.
+The waiver can only be granted once and is only approved if a student can demonstrate and document unusual or extraordinary circumstances, e.g., the death of a family member, personal tragedy, or illness.
 TAP Waiver Forms are available in the Office of Financial Aid.